 May 31 1964 - The last service in the historic Jesse Lee Memorial Church takes place after Methodists vote to sell the building at Main and Catoonah Streets to a group of investors.
-The old church is torn down.
+The old church is torn down later in the year.